P’nai Or Philadelphia Renewing Judaism as it Renews Us….

 Torah Study From Home

-9:15-10:15 Reb Arthur Waskow guides our Torah study on Zoom in a unique Interactive Zoom session for discussion of this week’s parshah and how it relates to us.
+9:15-10:15 Rabbi Doris Dyen guides our Torah study on Zoom in a unique Interactive Zoom session for discussion of this week’s parshah and how it relates to us, in the manner taught by Reb Arthur Waskow z”l.

 To join the conversation, please refer to your member email.
 If you are a new participant, please read this.